Things to do in New York

 • Strollers are not allowed inside the Statue of Liberty (pedestal, museum and crown), but are allowed on the ferry and around Liberty Island.

-Thing to do near near Statue of Liberty
+More thing to do near the Statue of Liberty

 Here are some top attractions which are located near the Statue of Liberty, that you should add to your itinerary.